 Are there other eligibility criteria that should be considered?

-Can a DNR be eligible to be rolled over passed the resource stop time? yes, the DNR remains eligible but the effective stop time of the designated NITS resource must be modified prior to execution of those rollover rights per 002-101.3.3.8.
+Can a DNR be eligible to be rolled over passed the resource stop time? yes, the DNR remains eligible for rollover rights but the effective stop time of the NITS resource must be modified prior to execution of those rollover rights per 002-101.3.3.8.

 How does the TP even know which DNR’s shall be studied for rollover rights?